-In conjunction with our purchase/lease of our Newark, New York facility in 1998, we entered into a payment-in-lieu of tax agreement, which provides us with real estate tax concessions upon meeting certain conditions.
+In conjunction with our purchase/lease of our Newark, New York facility in 1998, we entered into a payment-in-lieu of tax agreement, which provided us with real estate tax concessions upon meeting certain conditions.
 In connection with this agreement, a consulting firm performed a Phase I and II Environmental Site Assessment, which revealed the existence of contaminated soil and ground water around one of the buildings.
 We retained an engineering firm, which estimated that the cost of remediation should be in the range of \$230.
 In February 1998, we entered into an agreement with a third party which provides that we and this third party will retain an environmental consulting firm to conduct a supplemental Phase II investigation to verify the existence of the contaminants and further delineate the nature of the environmental concern.
 The third party agreed to reimburse us for fifty percent (50%) of the cost of correcting the environmental concern on the Newark property.
 We have fully reserved for our portion of the estimated liability.
 Test sampling was completed in the spring of 2001, and the engineering report was submitted to the New York State Department of Environmental Conservation (NYSDEC) for review.
 NYSDEC reviewed the report and, in January 2002, recommended additional testing.
 We responded by submitting a work plan to NYSDEC, which was approved in April 2002.
 We sought proposals from engineering firms to complete the remedial work contained in the work plan.
 A firm was selected to undertake the remediation and in December 2003 the remediation was completed, and was overseen by the NYSDEC.
 The report detailing the remediation project, which included the test results, was forwarded to NYSDEC and to the New York State Department of Health (NYSDOH).
 The NYSDEC, with input from the NYSDOH, requested that we perform additional sampling.
 A work plan for this portion of the project was written and delivered to the NYSDEC and approved.
 In November 2005, additional soil, sediment and surface water samples were taken from the area outlined in the work plan, as well as groundwater samples from the monitoring wells.
 We received the laboratory analysis and met with the NYSDEC in March 2006 to discuss the results.
 On June 30, 2006, the Final Investigation Report was delivered to the NYSDEC by our outside environmental consulting firm.
 In November 2006, the NYSDEC completed its review of the Final Investigation Report and requested additional groundwater, soil and sediment sampling.
 A work plan to address the additional investigation was submitted to the NYSDEC in January 2007 and was approved in April 2007.
 Additional investigation work was performed in May 2007.
 A preliminary report of results was prepared by our outside environmental consulting firm in August 2007 and a meeting with the NYSDEC and NYSDOH took place in September 2007.
-As a result of this meeting, NYSDEC and NYSDOH requested additional investigation work.
-A work plan to address this additional investigation was submitted and approved by the NYSDEC in November 2007.
-Additional investigation work was performed in December 2007 and we are awaiting the results from our environmental consulting firm.
-The results of the additional investigation requested by the NYSDEC may increase the estimated remediation costs modestly.
-Through March 29, 2008, total costs incurred have amounted to approximately \$203, none of which has been capitalized.
-At March 29, 2008 and December 31, 2007, we had \$48 and \$85, respectively, reserved for this matter.
+As a result of this meeting, NYSDEC and NYSDOH requested additional investigation work, A work plan to address this additional investigation was submitted and approved by the NYSDEC in November 2007.
+Additional investigation work was performed in December 2007 and the results were provided to NYSDEC and NYSDOH for review.
+Both NYSDEC and NYSDOH appear satisfied with the investigation results.
+We are developing a scope of work and will solicit environmental consulting firms to develop a Remedial Action Plan.
+Through June 28, 2008, total costs incurred have amounted to approximately \$203, none of which has been capitalized.
+At June 28, 2008 and December 31, 2007, we had \$40 and \$85, respectively, reserved for this matter.